dashincubator/dash-incubator-app/rules.md

 To receive rewards Admins must enter in the additional info in the Claim Awards List inline with each user’s Task claim, stating their name, Dash address and the reward amount (auto calculated).
 The txid for the transaction should be pasted by the Admin who sends it.

+## 4.5 Governance

+Currently Admins are appointed by the Incubator’s Proposal Owner on Dash who is an Admin with veto permissions on other Admin decisions and has responsibility for maintaining these App Rules and payment of Rewards from the Proposal address.

+The goal is to move to full decentralized decision making by Admins with rules for elections, removal, decisions (such as altering Rules).

 # 5 Funding

 Dash to use to award Bounty Task Rewards are sought via Dash Proposals every 3 superblock cycles (roughly 3 months).